kubernetes-sigs/lws/site/content/en/docs/concepts/_index.md

 ## Exclusive LWS to Topology Placement
 The LWS annotation `leaderworkerset.sigs.k8s.io/exclusive-topology` defines a 1:1 LWS replica to topology placement.
-For example, you want an LWS replica to be scheduled on the same rack in order to maximize cross-node communcation for distributed inference.
+For example, you want an LWS replica to be scheduled on the same rack in order to maximize cross-node communication for distributed inference.
 This can be done as follows:

 ```